Sponsors: The Antarctic Circle and The Fram Museum

 SouthPole-sium Registration.
 From 5pm or so onward.

-Opening reception of the SouthPole-sium in the Gjøa Building.
-Probably at 6:30 or 7pm.
+Opening reception of the SouthPole-sium in the Gjøa Building at 7pm.

-Antarctic film shown in the Auditorium, Gjøa Building.
+Antarctic film shown in the Auditorium, Gjøa Building at 8pm.
 Either an Amundsen film or something not too heavy and a little wacky!
+The reception will continue outside the Cinema for those who wish.

 SATURDAY (13 May 2017.
 Daytime events in the adjacent Norwegian Maritime Museum)

-9:00 Welcome by the sponsors.
+9:30 (necessitated by the bus and ferry timetable).
+Welcome by the sponsors.
 Housekeeping items.
 Roundtable: Attendees introduce themselves and their interests extensively (throughout morning).
-Followed—if time—by the start of short presentations, book launch(es).

-1:30/13:30 Afternoon.
+1:30 - 5:00 Afternoon.
 Expanded talk (up to 40 minutes) on Norway in the Antarctic by Geir Kløver, Director of the Fram Museum.
-Followed by short presentations (up to 15 minutes) through the end of the day, some moderated discussions.
+Followed by short presentations (up to 15 minutes) through the end of the day, possibly some moderated discussions.

-6:00/18:00 Reception followed by the Banquet on the deck of the Fram.
+7:00 Reception in the Gjøa Building, followed by the Banquet on the deck of the Fram.
 The Master of Ceremonies at the Banquet and following will be Rick Dehmel.
 (He did a great job in Scotland.)

-Short after-dinner talk(s) and perhaps a short polar auction.
+Short after-dinner talk(s) and a polar auction.
 If not on the deck of the Fram then in the Gjøa Building.

 SUNDAY (14 May 2017.
 Daytime events in the adjacent Norwegian Maritime Museum)

-9:30 Continuation of Saturday's short presentations and discussions including one or more moderated sessions.
+9:30 Continuation of Saturday's short presentations and possibly some moderated discussions.
 Book launch(es).

 12:30 SouthPole-sium concludes.

 Afternoon.
-Open or perhaps a boat tour of Oslo fjord or perhaps the showing of several Polar films.
+Continuation of sessions or perhaps the showing of several Polar films.

 Diehard Dinner.
 For those still around, come along to the Olympen, an unusual and highly relaxing restaurant in Grønland.
 It's known for its extensive collection of beers.
 Those who are interested can gather there at 7pm or so, order off the menu and pay on their own.
 They have a large somewhat private alcove in the back that we might try to book if there's sufficient interest.